-Here are some tips that can allow you to have a successful group meeting when creating your website’s taxonomy:
+Here are some tips that can allow you to have a thriving group meeting when creating your website’s taxonomy:

-- Brainstorm: It’s a good idea to come up with a number of ideas for your website’s taxonomy before choosing one.
+- Brainstorm: It’s a good idea to develop several ideas for your website’s taxonomy before choosing one.
 The team brainstorming session should last anywhere between 15 and 45 minutes.

-- A group leader should be designated for the team, and this individual should facilitate good communication between members of the group.
+- A group leader should be designated for the team, and this individual should facilitate good communication between group members.

 - The group should reach a consensus before implementing a taxonomy.